8 Low Carb Keto Sushi Options (Order Guide & What To Avoid)

 A Japanese fusion food, maki rolls without rice, made with vegetables, and seafood, served on a wooden board, with chopsticks on the side and a person is pouring a sauce on the food.

-Since how much weight can you lose on keto depends more on a calorie deficit than carb intake alone, it’s advisable to keep an eye on the caloric content of sushi rolls and other meals.
+Since the amount of weight you can lose on keto depends more on maintaining a calorie deficit than solely reducing carb intake, it’s wise to monitor the caloric content of sushi rolls and other meals.

-Combining a high fat, low carb diet with a caloric deficit will prove to be very effective, especially if done in tandem with the 3 steps to lose weight: eating clean, developing and practicing healthy habits, and staying active.
+Combining a high-fat, low-carb diet with a caloric deficit can be highly effective, especially when following the 3 steps to lose weight: eating clean, adopting healthy habits, and staying active.

-8 Keto Sushi Options (Lowest Carb Sushi Rolls)
+8 Keto Sushi Options (Low Carb Sushi Rolls)

-Now that we’ve established that there aren’t any premade keto sushi options, we’ll go over some of the lowest carb sushi rolls that can be made into rice-less sushi and help you avoid being bumped out of ketosis.
+Now that we’ve established that there aren’t any premade sushi options that are ketogenic, we’ll go over some of the lowest carb sushi rolls that can be made into rice-less sushi and help you avoid being bumped out of ketosis.

 Despite the inclusion of rice making for non-keto friendly sushi, by opting for no rice sushi rolls you can still reap all of the impressive health benefits of fish and other sushi ingredients and not worry about staying in ketosis.